micjahn/SSMS-Database-Folders/README.md

 # [SSMS Database Folders](https://github.com/micjahn/SSMS-Database-Folders)

 This an extension for SQL Server Management Studio 18 and above.
+Version 17 and lower are only supported until version 1.0.4.
 It groups databases in the Object Explorer tree into folders.

 Source code, documentation and issues can be found at <https://github.com/micjahn/SSMS-Database-Folders>